IDSIA/SPEARHEAD/README.md

 ### Manuscript analyses (D2.6)

-The `SPEARHEAD-manuscript/` directory contains the analysis code (scripts, notebooks, and supporting utilities) used to conduct the analyses reported in the manuscript on EHR-based antibiotic resistance prediction (planned for submission to *The Lancet Microbe* at the end of March 2026).
+The `SPEARHEAD-manuscript/` directory contains the analysis code (scripts and supporting utilities) used to conduct the analyses reported in the manuscript on EHR-based antibiotic resistance prediction (planned for submission to *The Lancet Microbe* at the end of March 2026).
 The manuscript figures are also included in this directory.